Chr1st1nel2/JACK-D/README.md

+## Iteration 3.0

+__Goal:__ To have all pages up and running with basic functionality implemented.
+Games should be playable, even if still broken.

+__Group Contribution Breakdown:__

+Angela Fisher-
+- added correct routes for every view, so all pages accessible by url
+  - game selection page (no button yet): /games
+  - snake game (no button yet): /games/snake
+  - pong game (no button yet): /games/pong
+- created initial site-wide footer (working w/ Tony to fix)
+- migrated old home page to be the game selection page
+- created final home page, still a WIP!!
+- fixed issue with jQuery not loading
+- deleted last traces of unneeded modules

+Kendall Aresu-
+- placeholder

+Daniel York-
+- placeholder

+Jordan Pearson-
+- placeholder

+Christine Li-
+- placeholer

 ## Iteration 2.0

 __Goal:__ To set up the shell of our site, getting the foundations of the needed modules and the basic versions of the pages up and running.